nexonyt/twitter-x-API/README.md

 ## Description

-To use API, take from X Developer's site
+To use API, take from X Developer's site:

+## How do I get the keys needed for integration?
+In order to connect your integration with the X API, you must first have an account on X and then log in to the development panel.
+[Link below.](https://developer.twitter.com/en/portal/dashboard)
+Then find the section shown below.
+There you will find all 4 keys needed in the code.
+Do not give it to anyone, it is confidential data.
 Find in a file this line of code:

 Do not forget to put your keys in code: